carwei/directus-magic-link-auth/README.md

 ### Frontend Integration

-In your frontend application, you can add a simple form to request a magic link:
+The demo interface at `/magic-link-ui` provides complete example code that you can adapt for your own frontend.
+Here's a basic implementation:

+#### Requesting a Magic Link

 ```html
 <form id="magic-link-form">